| |

 Add-ins

-• Brownie bites, broken up – I buy the two bite brownies from the grocery store they’re fudgy, chewy and downright delicious.
+• Brownie bites, broken up – Fudgy, chewy, and downright delicious, I love using the two bite brownies from the grocery store.

-• Chocolate chips – for extra bits of chocolate in every bite.
+• Chocolate chips – Add a satisfying crunch and extra bursts of chocolate in every spoonful.

 A glass of frothy milk sits on a wooden surface.
 Around it are chocolate chips and bowls of chopped cookies and brownies.
 Three wooden spoons with brass handles are placed nearby.